14 Home and society

 Sexual abuse may present with:

-- Inappropriate emotional behaviour (withdrawal, separation anxiety, depression, poor school work, avoiding school)
+- Unstable emotional behaviour (withdrawal, separation anxiety, depression, poor school work, avoiding school)

 - Inappropriate sexual behaviour